t1f7/scp-internal-il2cpp/readme.md

 # Credits

-* [Foxye](https://github.com/EquiFox) for his public hack that game me inspiration to continue.
+* [Foxye](https://github.com/EquiFox) for his public hack that gave me inspiration to continue.
 * Allan (I will ask him if he wants to be tagged here) for great w2s code and cool c++ snippets.